ananditawairya/Task-3-group-task/register/README-ReactJS.md

 npm start

-this will open a login page for you now on entering your credentials you can have yourself verified as soon as you click login
+this will open a register page for you now on entering your details you can have yourself registered or if you already have a login then click login and as per the information you will be directed to your homepage

-if you want to register you can click on signup which will redirect you to signup page

-and as per the information you will be directed to your homepage